link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 ### Federated identity

-Authentication is a generic requirement, it frequently behaves the same in almost systems.
+Identity is a fundamental requirement that often functions similarly across various systems.

-Instead of developing from scratch, we may depend on a credible **Identity Provider (IdP)**, such as **Google**, or build a managed solution.
+Instead of developing an identity mechanism from scratch, systems can utilize a trusted identity solution.

-This pattern is called **Federated Identity Pattern**, relying on an independent identity solution.
+This approach, known as the **Federated Identity Pattern**, involves relying on an independent service to handle user identity.

 #### Identity Provider

-For example, we want to rely on a social platform, such as **Google** as the login method.
+Consider a scenario where a system intends to use an **Identity Provider (IdP)**, like **Google**, as its login method.

-Naively, we can make the system act as a shim forwarding user credentials to the provider.
+A naive implementation might involve the system acting as an intermediary, forwarding user credentials directly to the identity provider.

 ```d2
 direction: right